fy916/UoN-Coursework-Summary/README.md

 Author: Feiyang Wang

-This is the summary list of my previous coursework done at the University of Nottingham.
+This is the summary list of my previous major coursework done at the University of Nottingham.
 All solutions posted after submission deadline and receiving the grades.